BhargaviLenka/workspace_booking_app/README.md

 Workspace Room Booking System

-   -This project is a Django-based room booking system that supports:
+ This project is a Django-based room booking system that supports:

    -Private, Shared, and Conference rooms